Cyrtomium falcatum (Holly Fern) Indoor Care, Propagation and Common Problems

 Potting Soil

 The best soil for Holly Fern should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most multi-purpose potting mixes are ideal.
-Buy quality Potting Mix online from Etsy.
+All purpose potting mixes are ideal for this fern.

 Repotting